Life expectancy in the UK in 2023 is 81.77 years. This is an increase of 0.15% since 2022.

 During the 2018-2020 survey period, Northern Ireland had an average life expectancy of 78.65 for males and 82.38 for females.
 Figures from the Department of Health for the 2017/19 and 2016/18 periods were similar to Statista’s most recent datasets.

-Moreover, the life expectancy was highest in Lisburn and Castlereagh, 80.1 for males and 83.5 for females, and lowest in Belfast LDG, 76.1 for males and 81.0 for females.
+Moreover, the life expectancy was highest in Lisburn and Castlereagh, 80.1 for males and 83.5 for females, and life expectancy was lowest in Belfast LDG, 76.1 for males and 81.0 for females.

 Here’s a bar chart for the UK life expectancy in all four countries: